 What is a network management tool?

-Network monitoring and management is the process of looking at a network proactively and fixing issues in real-time.
-A network management tool allows your to identify problems, set configurations on the network and devices remotely, update configurations of critical network infrastructure devices and monitor the status of the network and devices.
-Additionally, network management tools enable you to troubleshoot problems when they occur, remotely access devices as though you are on a network and remotely manage power of devices.
-In other words, you use a network management tool for all aspects of managing a network.
-Furthermore, you use it to monitor performance in real-time and remotely perform actions for maintenance of the network as well as troubleshooting issues when they arise.
+Network management is looking at a network proactively and fixing real-time issues.
+A network management tool allows you to identify problems, set configurations on the network and devices remotely, update configurations of critical network infrastructure devices, and monitor the status of the network and devices.
+Additionally, network management tools enable you to troubleshoot problems when they occur, remotely access devices as though you are on a network, and remotely manage the power of devices.
+In other words, you use a network management tool for all network management aspects.
+Furthermore, you use it to monitor performance in real-time and remotely perform actions to maintain the network and troubleshoot issues when they arise.

-Why service providers need a network management tool?
+Why you may need a network management tool?

-There are a lot of benefits of using a network management tool.
-Network management tools enable you to watch over a network proactively and troubleshoot problems without needing to physically visit a site.
-They allow you to see how the network is performing, view network uptime and check if devices are online and functioning as they should be.
+There are a lot of benefits to using a network management tool.
+Network management tools enable you to watch over a network proactively and troubleshoot problems without physically visiting a site.
+They allow you to see how the network is performing, view network uptime, and check if devices are online and functioning as they should be.
 Additionally, you can solve problems if something goes wrong.
 Furthermore, you can use these tools to maintain the network and configurations.
 Moreover, you can investigate why something has gone wrong in the first place.

-Network management tools provide the critical information MSPs and IT professionals need to perform their job.
-In other words, MSPs and IT service providers have to proactively manage their networks to prevent disasters, downtime and cyber security threats.
+Network management tools provide the critical information you need to perform your job.
+You can proactively manage your networks to prevent disasters, downtime, and cyber security threats.

-The good news is that there is some very powerful (and affordable) network management software like Domotz available in today’s world.
+The good news is that there is some potent (and affordable) network management software like Domotz.

-The practice of monitoring a network relies heavily on real-time information to provide value.
-Key information is harvested using a variety of methods and protocols.
+Monitoring a network relies heavily on real-time information to provide value.
+Essential information is harvested using a variety of methods and protocols.

-- ICMP (Layer 3 Protocol): The Internet Control Message Protocol is used by common devices (routers, servers etc.) to send IP operational information and generate errors.
+- ICMP (Layer 3 Protocol): Standard devices (routers, servers, etc.) use the Internet Control Message Protocol to send IP operational information and generate errors.